The Nucleus of Neurons

 Benson Bush

-The nucleus is an organelle located in the center of the cell body, or soma.
-It’s purpose is to house the genetic information used in the development and maintenance of the cell (Fawcett, 1917).
-While DNA replication is the main goal of the nucleus, it is important to note that this is a separate function carried out by the use of organelles that exist outside of the nucleus .
+The nucleus is an organelle located in the center of the neuronal cell body, or soma.
+Its purpose is to house the genetic information used in the development and maintenance of the cell.
+Transcription, the conversion of DNA to its RNA form (a primary transcript), followed by editing of the primary transcript into messenger RNA, occurs here.

-The wall surrounding the nucleus is the nuclear envelope.
+The nucleus is surrounded by a nuclear envelope.
 This is made up of the outer nuclear membrane, inner nuclear membrane, and nuclear lamina.
-The outer nuclear membrane is an extension of the endoplasmic reticulum, which is the organelle involved in the process of protein synthesis (Samer et al., 2021).
-The next layer is the inner nuclear membrane which toggles gene expression through Ca2+ waves.
-The nuclear lamina helps in maintaining the shape and structure of the inner nuclear membrane while also organizing chromatin into specific areas of the nucleus.
+The nuclear envelope is continuous with the endoplasmic reticulum, which is the organelle involved in the process of protein synthesis.

 Within the envelope and suspended in nucleoplasm are coils chromatin, which is made up of strands of DNA wrapped around histones.
 Chromatin can be categorized into two types: heterochromatin and euchromatin.
 Heterochromatin is very condensed with little to no important genes that aren’t activated as often for transcription, while euchromatin is less condensed and contains more useful genes that are transcribed often (Tamaru, 2018).